Ubud Villas – The Den of Expats in Bali

 Pak Man Arya Dunung Spiritual Healing: -

 Those who are always looking for spiritual guidance and healing are no stranger to Pak Man Arya Dunung as the reputation precedes him worldwide.
-This makes Pak Man Arya Dunung the go to healer in Bali hands down over any one else.
-The process makes it essential to abide and respect the cultural norms and rules such as modest dressing which suggests to cover your shoulder and legs, never to put the money in the healers hand.
+This makes Pak Man Arya Dunung the go to a healer in Bali's hands down over anyone else.
+The process makes it essential to abide and respect the cultural norms and rules such as modest dressing which suggests covering your shoulder and legs, never to put the money in the healer's hand.
 If you are a female you have to ensure that you do not visit during that time of the month.
 Pak Man Arya Dunung’s wife is British and she serves as a translator for visiting tourists.
-This process normally goes from a short conversation as a started which is then followed by an hour long vigorous and sometimes painful massage to remove the obstacles and blockages in each session.
+This process normally goes from a short conversation as a starter which is then followed by an hour-long vigorous and sometimes painful massage to remove the obstacles and blockages in each session.
 Pak Man Arya Dunung often ends the session by putting herbal pastes on patients gums and working the body to open the heart to feel lighter.

 You can find Pak Man Arya Dunung at Jl.
 Tirta Tawar No.12, Petulu, Ubud, Kabupaten Gianyar, Bali 80571, Indonesia.

-Jelila is a popular initiative focused towards natural intuitive and offers extensive varieties of healing treatments.
+Jelila is a popular initiative focused on natural intuitive and offers extensive varieties of healing treatments.
 These treatments focus on chakra, energy, crystal, sound and past life treatment.
-In Balinese culture it is frowned upon a healer to market your service.
-However a large number of outstanding reviews by satisfied customers and tourists on travel sites prompted Jelila to open a website to deal with the increasing demand.
+In Balinese culture, it is frowned upon a healer to market your service.
+However, a large number of outstanding reviews by satisfied customers and tourists on travel sites prompted Jelila to open a website to deal with the increasing demand.
 If you are visiting her for the first time, we strongly recommend to book yourself for her two hour signature session.
-Jelila treats every patients uniquely based on what they need to heal.
-These session can include crystals, singing, body work, past life clearing or to ensure a release of your subconscious block.
+Jelila treats every patient uniquely based on what they need to heal.
+This session can include crystals, singing, bodywork, past life clearing or to ensure a release of your subconscious block.
 The best part is the uncertainty of being prepared mentally for the unusual experience in her electric home.
-Jelila also caters to the over seas clients who can’t make it to Bali over skype sessions.
+Jelila also caters to the overseas clients who can’t make it to Bali over skype sessions.

 There are many perks of spending a perfect life in Ubud Villas.
 The lush greenery, the fresh breeze, the stunning aura of positivity and mixed culture of expats, you would absolutely love the variety of Spas that are available in Ubud.
 Expats and tourists absolutely love the variety of Spas that are available in Ubud almost everywhere.
 If you ever feel tired or stressed in Ubud you don’t even have to look for a spa as you will find them after every five minutes.
 We are listing some of our favorite spas near Ubud villas.

-Karsa Spa is an absolute unique heaven and very near to Ubud Villas.
-It is perfectly set between Balinese rice fields with a mere 30 minute walk or a ten minute drive from Ubud’s center.
+Karsa Spa is absolute unique heaven and very near to Ubud Villas.
+It is perfectly set between Balinese rice fields with a mere 30-minute walk or a ten-minute drive from Ubud’s center.
 They are famous for their organic treatment as they only use Ayurvedic, organic essential oils and the plants that are grown or sourced locally.
-Each ingredient are used for specific treatments.
-Karsa Spa is famous for its eco friendly model, they use Bio Soap, nut liquid and they discourage littering and encourage waste management in the small village they are located in.
+Each ingredient is used for specific treatments.
+Karsa Spa is famous for its eco-friendly model, they use Bio Soap, nut liquid and they discourage littering and encourage waste management in the small village they are located in.